 One of the things I like to do when looking at a patent like this is see if I can learn a little more about the people behind the patent.
 A look at inventor Laurence Wai’s LinkedIn profile shows that he is now the senior manager in charge of analytics at Groupon.
 The LinkedIn profile describes some of the work he did while at Yahoo, and also a little about his involvement in transitioning Bing results to fit into Yahoo pages.
 He is also co-author of a paper titled Web Search Result Summarization: Title Selection Algorithms and User Satisfaction (pdf), which includes as authors a couple of other Yahoo researchers as well as a Microsoft search engineer.
 The paper introduces the topic of “search success,” which is the focus of this patent.

-The patent presents a number of different approaches to measuring search success including “presentation, ranking, diversity, query reformulation, SRP enhancements, and advertising.”
+The patent presents a number of different approaches looking at search engine metrics to measure search success including “presentation, ranking, diversity, query reformulation, SRP enhancements, and advertising.”